milankinen/livereactload/README.md

 Adds your custom SSL certificate and key to the reload web-server.
 This is needed if you want to use LiveReactLoad in HTTPS site.
 Parameters are paths to the actual files.

+#### `--no-transform`

+Disables a warning when livereactload's Babel transform is not being used.
+Only enable this option if another process transforms React syntax prior to bundling!

 ## License